shribr/copilot-webapp-demo/README.md

 - `Get-RandomInt`
   _Description:_ Uses a cryptographically secure random number generator to return a random integer modulo a given maximum.

+- `Set-DirectoryPath`
+  _Description:_ Changes the current working directory to a given target directory (throwing an error if it does not exist).

 - `Split-Guid`
   _Description:_ Generates a new GUID, removes dashes, and returns the first five characters.